Natural Multiple, Family Systems Theory, and other Theories

 - Learned multiplicity -- if your parent is a multiple, maybe you can learn how to be a multiple, too?
 The book Aristoi by Walter Jon Williams comes to mind. --B- of the Shards

-- Walk-in -- In walk-in theory, a spirit who wishes to live in a human body might choose an unoccupied body (near death) or one which is having extreme mind-body disconnection problems (dementia) for whatever reason.
+- Walk-in -- In walk-in theory, a spirit who wishes to leave in a human body might leave their body unoccupied, and other spirits may "walk-in".
 If walk-in theory is used to explain multiplicity, one would presume it was possible for more than one spirit to occupy the same body.

 Spiffed up a bit by Bluejay of Astraea ;)

 And a bit more spiffed up by Astraea^Bluejay, 1-9-05 ;)